 Above all else, protecting lives and preventing injuries is the most important goal and the most rewarding result of workplace health and safety efforts.
 Unfortunately, despite the immense benefits of keeping workplaces safe, the resources spent on health and safety are often seen as costs instead of investments.

-In this article, you will learn where to look for the financial benefits of your health and safety program and how to calculate ROI.
+- Where to look for the financial benefits of your health and safety program

 Calculating the cost of injuries

-Knowing how much an injury costs is the first step in understanding the return on your health and safety efforts.
+Knowing how much injuries cost is the first step in understanding the return on your health and safety efforts.
 Once you have this information, it’s much easier to put a number to how much money health and safety initiatives (like training) are saving your business by preventing injuries.

-- $85,200 in costs to the company of the injured employee, including lost productivity, retraining, rehiring, and compliance costs
+- $78,000-$158,000 in indirect costs to the company of the injured employee, including damaged property, hiring and training of replacement staff, administrative costs associated with injury investigations and compliance costs.

 Keep in mind that these costs do not take into account the cost to the injured employee which can include loss of future earnings and long-term health effects.